-This map identifies South Carolina's counties, their 2019 development designations and the credit amount available per new job for Jobs Tax Credits.
+This map identifies South Carolina's counties, their 2021 development designations and the credit amount available per new job for Jobs Tax Credits.

-January 2019 | County map is subject to change the first quarter of every year.
+January 2021 County map is subject to change the first quarter of every year.
 Please see the most accurate information on our website at www.SCcommerce.com.

-CREDIT VALUE
+RECOVERY PERIOD CREDIT VALUE

-0.5%
+3 years 0.5%

-1%
+5 years 1%

-1.5%
+7 years 1.5%

-2%
+10 years 2%

-2.5%
+15 years or more 2.5%